QualyaIO/obtuse.VCV/README.md

 Based on Vult Playground for VCV Rack -- testing Botania DSP within VCV.

+Note that we are using fixed float computations here to mimic as close as possible what happens on the RP2040.

 # How-to

 Define `RACK_DIR` and ponit to Rack SDK folder (to be downloaded separately).
 Then `make`.